makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

     influence the processing effort in reading intercomprehension.
 To investigate the relationship between these two predictors – linguistic distance and surprisal – we discuss
-* three different experiments.
-In the\
+* three experiments
   1. a Croatian (HR) sentence which poses morphosyntactic challenges to Russian native speakers was presented to respondents with Slavic native languages other than HR.
 They were asked to translate the given sentence into their native language.
 The results of this experiment indicate that
-    * words which are apparently orthographically transparent may influence translations more than within-context surprisal does.
-In a\
+    * words which are apparently orthographically transparent may influence translations more than within-context surprisal does
   2. we presented native readers of Czech (CS) with Polish (PL) sentences and elicited translations for these sentences
     * data was gathered in a series of two-person think-aloud experiments